GGn0/vaultwarden_backup/HOWTO.md

 # Launch start script, it keeps the container from exiting
 ./start.sh
 ```
-> :warinng: Don't use #!/bin/sh which doesn't have here-strings (will be used later)
+> :warning: Don't use #!/bin/sh which doesn't have here-strings (will be used later)

 The dockerfile has been modified to
 ```sh